Food is the reason why we dine in certain restaurants. But before the palate, a restaurant indulges the rest of the senses first.

-At the recently opened Half Saints in Quezon City, the design relies on lines.
+At Half Saints in Quezon City, the design relies on lines.
 The ceiling showcases an architectural knit installation, which is formed to lead the diners’ vision to the kitchen.
 This is where Serrano culled the eccentric jagged cut of the tables.

 In both restaurants, most of the furnishings have an unfinished quality.
 “We want the materials we use to be truthful to what it represents in the same way Christine [Roque of Half Saints] and Jordy are honest with their process,” Serrano explains.

 Instagrammability doesn’t define good design

 The word “Instagrammable” is thrown around in conversations today.
 The word bears a hefty proposition when placed in an article headline.
 In this age, the social media platform is also where people first find out about new restaurants.
 And unfortunately, this is what defines many restaurants today.
 But design is not just mere vanity; it’s about telling a story.

 “It’s about translating their story into a tactile version through the space,” Serrano says.
 “It’s very intangible.
 The design can only do so much.
 Design is only a small part of it.
 I look at spaces and I always try to think of how it’s best for us as designers to tell the story.
 With any space any designer would do, a project can have impact only if it tells the story cohesively in terms of architecture, furniture design, and the overall design of the space.”